Distribution Knowledge Embedding for Graph Pooling: Distribution knowledge embedding for graph-level representation

 \subsection{Distribution knowledge embedding}

-Unlike analyzing the geometry information of Gaussian manifold in the above methods, we propose \textit{Distribution Knowledge Embedding} (DKEPool) to embed the Gaussians into the linear space with Euclidean operations while the distribution information is preserved.
+In this subsection, we introduce our proposed \textit{Distribution Knowledge Embedding}~(DKEPool) to embed the Gaussians into the linear space with the distribution information preserved.
+Furthermore, we provide theoretical analysis and proof to support why our DKEPool can outline distribution information and serve as graph pooling.\\